joakimk/osx_vs_linux_copy_cache_issue/README.md

-This is a reproduction of a caching issue in Docker on OSX vs Linux.
+This is a reproduction of an issue where docker cache is not used on Linux when the docker image is built on OSX.
+The same problem appears the other way around too.

+---

+For our use-case we want to run the docker build after pulling an image to ensure it's up to date.
+When the cache works this build takes seconds, otherwise it takes up to 10 minutes.

 ---